Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Scattering Networks on the Sphere

+for the path $p = (j_1, j_2, \ldots, j_d)$ with depth $d$.
 By adopting carefully designed filters, i.e.\ wavelets, combined with a non-expansive activation function, scattering propagators inherit stability properties from the underlying wavelets, yielding representations that are stable to diffeomorphisms.
 Scattering propagators, however, do not yield representations that exhibit isometric invariances.
-In order to recover a representation that does, and to control the scale of invariance, the \textit{scattering transform} is constructed by following the scattering propagator by projection onto the spherical wavelet scaling function, yielding \textit{scattering coefficients}
+In order to recover a representation that does, and to control the scale of invariance, the \textit{scattering transform} is constructed by projection onto the scaling function, yielding \textit{scattering coefficients}